bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 .. description:
 .. type: text

-One interesting I often wonder about is the gap between academic solutions and practical real-world solutions.
+One interesting I often think about is the gap between academic and real-world solutions.
 In general academic solutions are confined to a narrow problem space, more often than not needing to care about the underlying data (or its semantics).  `Kaggle <https://www.kaggle.com/competitions>`__ competitions are a (small) step in the right direction usually providing a true